0xprinc/checks-while-hacks/README.md

     - use bit manipulation instead of doing operation with the powers of 2
     - use multiple require statements instead of a single require statement containing the conditions seprated with the && operator
     - not use safeMath everywhere as some simple operations like division and multiplication can be done easily withour it
+71. The constants in solidity when assigned to a mathematical expression have a property to calculate its value everytime they are written to give the value.
+While the immutables don't have this property so this gives immutables a gas saving advantage while assigned to a mathematical expression e.g. 2*10e12

 ## Unexpected implementations and Outputs from already deployed contracts